-“SEO” stands for Search Engine Optimization.
+Figuring out Etsy SEO is one of the hardest parts of running an Etsy business.
+“SEO” stands for "Search Engine Optimization."
 On Etsy, “optimizing” means improving how your listings rank in relevant shoppers' search results.
-To achieve it, your first step is keyword research.
-Because you need to find out whether shoppers search with the words you’ve got in your listings.
+If you want to start optimizing your listings, your first step is doing keyword research.
+Because you need to find out if shoppers search Etsy with the same words that you've included in their titles, descriptions, and tags.
 And that requires a data-driven keyword tool.

-For this tutorial, I'll be using eRank’s Keyword Tool.
-It’s on eRank’s Main Menu under Tools > Keyword Tool.
-Now, when doing keyword research, we want to “start broad and niche our way down.”
-For example, we’re selling a beige wool chunky knitted blanket.
+For this tutorial, we'll be using eRank’s Keyword Tool.
+It’s in eRank’s Main Menu under "Keyword Research."
+Ideally, when doing keyword research, you want to “start broad and niche your way down.”
+For example, let's say we’re selling a beige wool chunky knitted blanket.
 It's better to begin with the broad keyword “blanket.”
-That lets Keyword Tool find more of those “niche” specific ideas we need.
+That lets Keyword Tool find more of those niche-specific ideas that we need.

-Having entered our broad keyword, let’s spend some time at the top of the results page.
+Now that we've entered our broad keyword, let’s spend some time at the top of the results page.
 Here, eRank displays several useful pieces of information.
-First, let’s look at the Keyword Statistics bar chart.
-Note that all metrics here are based on the past 12 months of Etsy data.
+First, let’s look at the "Keyword Statistics" bar chart at the top of the page.
+Note that all of the metrics here are based on the past 12 months of Etsy data.

-“Average Searches” shows the average monthly Etsy shopper searches for blanket.
-“Average Clicks” is the average monthly clicks that listings in searches for that keyword get.
-“Average CTR” (Click-Through Rate) is the ratio of clicks to searches, expressed as a percentage.
-“Etsy Seller Competition” indicates how much competition you can expect on Etsy search results pages.
+“Average Searches” shows the average number of monthly searches for "blanket" on Etsy.
+Average Clicks” is the average number of monthly clicks that listings in searches for that keyword get.
+“Average CTR” (Click-Through Rate) is the ratio of average monthly clicks to average monthly searches, expressed as a percentage.
+“Etsy Seller Competition” shows you how much competition you can expect for this keyword on Etsy search results pages.
+The number you see indicates the number of listings that were matched to the keyword.
+This metric does not include ads or personalized results.

-Next, let’s scroll down the page to the Keyword Ideas table.
-This is where we're going to find our golden nuggets.
-That is, good keyword possibilities to experiment with in our tags and titles.
+Next, let’s scroll down the page to the "Keyword Ideas" table.
+This is where we're going to find good keyword possibilities to experiment with in titles, descriptions, and tags.

 Keyword Lists

-Writing listing titles: low-hanging fruit
+Writing listing titles: "low-hanging fruit"

-Terms that could be low-hanging fruit:
+Terms that could be low-hanging fruits:

 knitted blanket